Foundation Course in Acting and Performance (HNC)

-Duration 1 year (4 days a week)
+Duration 1 year (4 or 5 days a week)

-Scheduled teaching per week 20 hours (average)
+Scheduled teaching per week 20 hours average per week

-- Singing for the actor
+- Singing for the Actor

-- Personal development
+- Personal Development

 MGA’s unique focus on audition technique and professional development will ensure that students are best placed to gain entry into any of the UK’s distinguished drama schools.